fazo96/pbs/README.md

-# Pert
+# PBS

-Pert is a small web app built to assist in working with Project Breakdown Structures.
+PBS is a small web app built to assist in working with Project Breakdown Structures.

-It should be accessible [here](http://pert.divshot.io)
+It should be accessible [here](http://pbsapp.divshot.io)

 ## Features